- Course Code: 9536

 - Entry Requirements

-It is expected that students choosing A-Level Physics concurrently study A-Level Mathematics in order to fully understand, access and achieve success on the physics course.
-It should be noted that A-Level Mathematics is also an essential entry requirement to study Physics or Engineering at the majority of universities.
+It is expected that students choosing A-Level Physics should also study A-Level Mathematics in order to fully understand, access and achieve success on the physics course.

 - How will I be assessed?